CSS RegEx Attribute Selectors

 Let’s get back to CSS.

-So, in CSS, there are only few special RegEx characters that can be used to match a pattern.
+In CSS, there are only few special RegEx characters that can be used to match a pattern.

 Why do we need that?
 I know that it’s easier to style a CSS with a .class or an #id, but the more you know, the more fun you can have.
 Remember that!

-In CSS, RegEx can be used to match the attributes on certain selectors.
+To sum up, in CSS, RegEx can be used to match the attributes on certain selectors.
 What kind of RegEx can we use?
 I will give you some tips for these:

 • selector[attribute=”exact-value”] (no special RegEx)